 Transitional Living Program

-Phoenix House residents are women and families left homeless due to domestic violence and/or sexual assault who need safe, affordable housing and support services provided in a structured environment.
-The programs help residents develop self-esteem and the life skills to live independently.
-Enrollment in education and job training is an integral part of the program.
-The Phoenix House program also includes;
+Phoenix House residents are victims and families who have experienced domestic violence and who are in need of safe housing combined with support services.
+The programs help residents develop life skills to live independently.
+Education and job training are integral parts of the program.
+The Phoenix House program also offers:

 - Parenting education and support groups

 Phoenix House is a program where you can live for up to 24-months in an individual apartment in a nine-unit building.
 Acceptance into the program is based on apartment availability.
 There are single, two, and three bedroom units as well as a handicap-accessible apartment.
 There are fees associated with this program.